What to Do If My Partner Is an Alcoholic and Needs Help

 Diagnostic Questions for Relationship Health

 Structured diagnostic questions provide partners with objective criteria for evaluating relationship health when alcohol consumption becomes a concern.
-Begin by asking whether drinking has affected your partner's ability to fulfill daily responsibilities:
+Begin by asking whether drinking has affected your partner's ability to fulfill daily responsibilities, including work commitments, household duties, and family obligations2.
+Document instances where promises to reduce drinking were made but not sustained, noting the frequency and circumstances surrounding these failed attempts.

 Evaluating Enabling and Co-Dependent Patterns

 Recognizing enabling and co-dependent patterns requires honest examination of your own behaviors within the relationship dynamic when alcohol dependency becomes central.
-Enabling typically manifests through actions that remove natural consequences from drinking:
+Enabling typically manifests through actions that remove natural consequences from drinking, such as calling in sick for your partner, covering financial obligations they've neglected, or making excuses to family and friends about their behavior1.

 Assessing Personal Safety and Emotional Boundaries